wp-plugins/skype-online-status/readme.txt

 - language switch for Skype default status texts
 - download skype now link (replaceable with your own referral link since version 2.6)

-Since version 2.6.3.0 there are unlimited customizable Skype Status Widgets available :)
+Since version 2.6.3 there are unlimited customizable Skype Status Widgets available :)
-This version 2.6.4.0 is geared towards internationalization...
-Anyone who wants to contribute, please consider doing a translation.
+Since version 2.6.4 there is internationalization...
+Anyone who wants to contribute, please consider doing a translation :)

 == Notes ==